vdaas/vald/docs/developer/style.md

 ## Test

-Testing guideline has 3 important rules for the coding quality and readability
+There are 3 important things for the coding quality and readability
 1. Use Table-Driven-Test
 2. Keep code coverage over 85%
    - test coverage != high testing quality, but low coverage means bad testing quality